 Popular converters, including the Varidesk brand, can take up a ton of space on your desk.
 One of their smallest options will require a minimum of 24” D x 36” of space on your existing desk surface.
 Being able to adjust it efficiently requires an additional two or three inches on either side.
 You have now taken up a minimum of 40” of space on your desk, with the average desk size being about 60”.
 VersaDesk is even offering an electric converter that is 60” wide.

 The best alternative to converters that require a lot of desk space is the clamp or grommet mount options.
 These products will mount to the back edge of your desk, allowing you to move them out of the way when not in use.
-Some of the popular options include the Duke Mount and Ergotron Workfit A converter.
+Some of the popular options include the Duke Mount and Ergotron Workfit A converter (Buy on Amazon).
 While these options take up less room, you will sacrifice stability for the additional desk space created by their mounting system.

 3. Limited Working Space

 It is unfortunate that many of the converters that tie up large portions of your desk surface do not provide the same space on top of the platform.
 Having the ability to put items that you use every day on top of the converter is key to your comfort.
 For me, I find myself reaching awkwardly for items like a notepad or the phone.
 Not having these within your neutral reach zone can create posture issues.
 Smaller units like the Health Postures 6400 and large converters like Pro Plus 36” will only have enough space for computing tasks.

 Find a product that offers a good amount of working space on top of the platform.
 Two standing desk converters that offer large working areas are the Flexispot MR 2 and OFM 5100 (Buy on Amazon).
 Ryan recently reviewed the OFM 5100 and agrees that it allowed enough space for a notepad, speakers and headphones.